-Students can complete the application for the Tuition Assistance Program (TAP) after completing the FAFSA and accessing the the link on the FAFSA Confirmation Page, or by going to www.tapweb.org.
+Students can complete the application for the Tuition Assistance Program (TAP) after completing the FAFSA and accessing the the link on the FAFSA Confirmation Page, or by clicking on Tap on the Web.
 Students who complete a paper FAFSA and list at least one New York State school will receive an Express TAP Application (ETA) in the mail from the New York State Higher Education Services Corporation (HESC) which administers the state programs in New York.
 This form must be completed, signed, and returned directly to HESC for processing.
 Be sure that FIT's College Code is listed or you will not receive the funds at FIT.

 FIT's New York State Tuition Assistance Program (TAP) Codes are:

 Lower Division (all Associate Degree students) - 2070